 SQL Server performs sort, intersect, union, and difference operations using in-memory sorting and hash join technology.
-Using this type of query plan, SQL Server supports vertical table partitioning, sometimes called columnar storage.
+Using this type of query plan, SQL Server supports vertical table partitioning.

-SQL Server employs four types of join operations:
+SQL Server employs four types of physical join operations to carry out the logical join operations:

 - Nested Loops joins

 - Merge joins

 - Adaptive joins (starting with SQL Server 2017 (14.x))